Pharmacy Benefit Manager

 Additionally, our PBM audit practice extends federally to CMS, as we have performed financial-related examinations of health and drug plans participating in the Medicare Advantage (Part C) and Medicare Prescription Drug (Part D) programs since 2006.

-For Medicaid programs interested in exploring alternative models for delivery of the pharmacy benefit, Myers and Stauffer assists states with evaluation of various options, such as the single PBM model used within the managed-care environment or the potential of a carve-out of the pharmacy benefit from the managed care benefit.
+For Medicaid programs interested in exploring alternative models for delivery of the pharmacy benefit, Myers and Stauffer assists states with evaluation of various options, such as the single PBM model used within the managed-care environment or the potential of a carve-out of the pharmacy benefit from the managed care benefit whereby the pharmacy benefit remains in managed care, yet MCOs are required to leverage a PBM selected by the state.
 Additionally, we help states implement new pharmacy-benefit delivery models through procurement support, readiness reviews, reimbursement consulting, and post-implementation oversight.

 PBM Oversight with State Municipal Employee Health Benefit Programs